-Essure Coils Removal in Buffalo, NY
+Essure Coil Removal in Buffalo, NY

-Essure is an office-based permanent sterilization procedure during which microinserts (made of fiber material, titanium, nickel) are introduced into the fallopian tubes via the uterine cavity (hysteroscopically).
+Essure is an in-office permanent sterilization procedure during which microinserts (made of fiber material, titanium, nickel) are introduced into the fallopian tubes via the uterine cavity (hysteroscopically).
 Unfortunately, countless of women have reported a number of issues after Essure placement such as pelvic pain, neurological symptoms, abnormal menstrual cycles.

 The safety of Essure has been recently questioned and investigated by the FDA.
 As of December of 2018, Bayer has stopped selling the Essure device in the United States.